pereorga/pccd/README.md

 is Copyright (c) Víctor Pàmies i Riudor and is made available under the [Creative Commons Zero 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/) (CC0 1.0).

+Note that the database and media files are not distributed with this repository.
 For more details about PCCD, visit <https://pccd.dites.cat/>.

 This repository includes: